 For 24 years, Roger practiced in the Litigation Department at Luce, Forward, Hamilton & Scripps, LLP, a California legal powerhouse founded in 1873 and headquartered in San Diego.
 As an Equity Partner, Roger established the Construction Practice and served as the Chair of the Real Estate and Environmental Litigation Group, supervising attorneys in San Francisco, Los Angeles, and San Diego.
 Later, he was an Equity Partner and Chair of the Real Estate Litigation Division at McKenna, Long & Aldridge, LLP, an Am Law 100® national firm.

 Previously, Roger was an extern to the Honorable David R. Thompson, United States Ninth Circuit Court of Appeal.
 He tried criminal cases in the San Diego Deputy District Attorney Program.
 He is a Certified Arbitrator for the State of California Public Works and served as a Judge Tempore in the Small Claims Division of the San Diego Superior Court.
+He served as an Adjunct Faculty Member for California Western School of Law.

 Roger obtained his Juris Doctor and graduated at the top of his evening class at the University of San Diego School of Law.
 He was a published author and editor of the San Diego Law Review.
 He received the Dean's Award for Academic Excellence and several American Jurisprudence Awards.
 He also holds a Bachelor of Business Administration degree, and attended business law classes at King’s College, University of London.